Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 If eating and drinking are your thing, Orlando has plenty of places for you to see how much room you have in your stomach for dessert.

-26. Dine at Disney Restaurant
+31. Dine at a Disney Restaurant

-For instance, California Grill on top of the Contemporary Resort has gorgeous views of the nighttime fireworks, serves up gourmet dishes with fresh ingredients, and has a dress code so you know it’s a great choice for a fancy night out with a date or some friends.
+For instance, California Grill on top of the Contemporary Resort has gorgeous views of the nighttime fireworks, serves up gourmet dishes with fresh ingredients, and has a dress code–so you know it’s a great choice for a fancy night out with a date or some friends!

-28. Lakeridge Winery and Vineyards
+33. Lakeridge Winery and Vineyards

 Not too far west of downtown Orlando is Lakeridge Winery and Vineyards in Clermont.